geoffreyvanwyk/phel-lang.org/content/documentation/http-request-and-response.md

 ])
 ```

-To create a request struct the `phel\http` module must be imported.
+To create a request struct, the `phel\http` module must be imported.
 Then the `request-from-globals` function can be called.

 ```phel
 (ns my-namepace